robenkleene/design-references/after-effects/after-effects-keyframes.md

 ## Tips

+- You can always add a keyframe (e.g., to insert a keyframe at the same value) by clicking the diamond keyframe icon to the far left.
 - Select all the keyframes and `⌥-drag` the first or last keyframe to scale them.
 - To temporarily disable a keyframe, just add an expression by `⌥`-clicking the stopwatch.